Getting Pleasantly Lost in Al-Balad: A Jeddah Story

 The Takeaway

-Jeddah surprised me.
+Jeddah surprises people.
 The warmth of random strangers.
 The beauty of Al-Balad after dark.
 The food — especially the food.
-The fact that a city this historically significant somehow doesn't have the tourist infrastructure (or the tourist crowds) of comparable cities in the region.
+The fact that a city this historically significant somehow lacks the tourist infrastructure (and the tourist crowds) of comparable cities in the region.

 Saudi Arabia is changing fast.
 Vision 2030 is reshaping the country in real time.
-Jeddah is already there — it's been cosmopolitan for centuries.
+Jeddah is already there — cosmopolitan for centuries.
 The rest of the world is just catching up.